junebug12851/pokered-save-editor-2/README.md

 Please See https://github.com/junebug12851/pokered-save-editor which contains a much more mature version until this leaves WIP status.

+## New page for reboot goals / features

+Please see NewGoals.md for the breakdown of new goals and features specific to this reboot.

 ## Why the Reboot

 I didn't realize how really messy and overly complicated building a desktop app in pure Javascript